MIresearch/COVID-19-Community-Explorer-8profiles/README.md

 </head>

 <H1><b>Milken Institute Research Department </b></H1><Hr>
-<i>Note: The Offical Website of the Milken Institute is <a href="https://milkeninstitute.org" target="_blank">https://milkeninstitute.org/</a>.
+<i>Note: The Official Website of the Milken Institute is <a href="https://milkeninstitute.org" target="_blank">https://milkeninstitute.org/</a>.
 The current platform allows us to share on-going work while linking it to current events.</i>

-We leverage our technical and analytical skills, and economic thoughts to bring new persectives to current policy discussions.<br><br>
+We leverage our technical and analytical skills, and economic thoughts to bring new perspectives to current policy discussions.<br><br>
-When it comes to COVID19, we believe that highlighting the interaction among health, demographic, and socio-economic features in communities provides a broader perspective on their potential vulnerability to health threats.
+We believe that highlighting the interactions among health, demographic, and socio-economic factors within communities provides a broad perspective when evaluating county-level vulnerability to COVID-19.
 It is also the starting point for targeted policy solutions. <Br>

 <H2><b> COVID-19 Community Explorer</b> </H2> <Hr>